rsandrini/D20-IRL-detection/README.md

-##Real-time D20 Dice Classification with Raspberry Pi
+## Real-time D20 Dice Classification with Raspberry Pi using hardware integration

 This project is based on the tutorial provided in the YouTube video [link](https://www.youtube.com/watch?v=XZ7FYAMCc4M), where we implement a D20 dice classification system using TensorFlow 2.0.
 The system integrates with a Raspberry Pi and additional hardware to physically roll a dice, capture an image, detect the dice, classify it, and return the result in real-time.